jenahparman/fall23-cs625/Project/project-report.md

 ## Final Question and Chart
 ### Which food groups dominate the diets of the longest-living populations compared to the national averages?
 I aimed to discover which food groups are most prevalent in the diets of the world's longest-living populations compared to national averages.
 The analysis revealed distinct dietary patterns in the Blue Zones.
 Notably, there was a higher consumption of plant-based foods such as fruits, vegetables, and legumes, indicating a preference for natural, unprocessed ingredients.
 In contrast, the national averages tended to show a more diverse mix, including greater amounts of processed and animal-based products.
-This finding sheds light on the dietary habits unique to Blue Zones and suggests a potential connection between these eating patterns and the exceptional longevity observed in these communities
+This finding sheds light on the dietary habits unique to Blue Zones and suggests a potential connection between these eating patterns and the exceptional longevity observed in these communities.

 ### Final Chart
 <img src = "/Project/Resources/CS625_Project.png" width="1000">